ym001/distancia/docs/graphDistance.rst

 Edge-Level Measures
 -------------------
 #. `Edge Betweenness`_: Measures the extent to which an edge lies on the shortest paths between nodes.
-#. `Jaccard Similarity`_: Measures the similarity between the neighborhoods of two nodes connected by an edge.
+#. `Jaccard`_: Measures the similarity between the neighborhoods of two nodes connected by an edge.

 Global Graph Measures
 ---------------------